philsc/frc971-programming-intro/index.md

 go the route of trial and error, make sure you have a way to check if a maze is valid.

+### Blackjack
+The challenge is to create a single player blackjack game.
+There should be a dealer and a player.
+To start you off, we've provided a basic class outline for a deck of cards.

+{% highlight C++ %}
+{% include code/blackjack.cc %}
+{% endhighlight %}

+Start by filling in the class to represent a deck, then use that to store the state of the cards.
+In the outline, we've included an empty class that you should fill in.
+Once your deck and hand are functional, write a game with the dealer and a player, and let players hit and stay.
+The main function and game should be in a separate file.

 More details to follow...